ludoviko/singular_lab/readMe.txt

 The exercise looks simple, once I started coding it became complexer and funnier.

+For creating the project structure I used a maven archetype.

 I made use of interfaces for behaviours and use of concrete classes that implement those.

 I followed the specifications when coding.
 As a change I made sure that each animals keeps at least one friend,